cloudflare/entropy-map/README.md

 Special case of `MapWithDict`, optimized for set membership operations.
 - Immutable set using MPHF for indexing.
 - Stores keys to ensure presence/absence of the key in the set.
-- Optional rkyv support to neable zero-copy serialization/deserialization.
+- Optional rkyv support to enable zero-copy serialization/deserialization.